publiclab/publiclab-archive/notes/amocorro/05-13-2021/are-you-sampling-local-air-quality-are-you-sending-results-to-a-lab-ask-these-questions.md

 ---
 title: "Are you sampling local air quality?
 Are you sending results to a lab?
-Ask these questions! "\ntagnames: 'air-quality, with:sarasage, bucket-monitor, air-lab-testing, lab-results, question:vvamp'
+Ask these questions! "

+tagnames: 'air-quality, with:sarasage, bucket-monitor, air-lab-testing, lab-results, question:vvamp'
 author: amocorro
 path: /notes/amocorro/05-13-2021/are-you-sampling-local-air-quality-are-you-sending-results-to-a-lab-ask-these-questions.md
 nid: 26574